Skip to main content

 • metroCode as the two letter metro code of the Internet Access metro you are connecting to.

 If you are creating redundant connections, make two requests.
-One request should have the redundancy.priority set to PRIMARY, and the other redundancy.priority set to SECONDARY.
-Use a virtual device cluster or a pair of redundant devices (one for primary and one for secondary) for the a-side.
+One request should have the redundancy.priority set to PRIMARY, and the other redundancy.priority set to SECONDARY and you should specify redundancy.group as the UUID of the first connection.
+Use a virtual device cluster or a pair of redundant devices (one for primary and one for secondary) for the A-side.

 -d '{